MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 1. In the **Performance** tool, click **Capture settings** (![Capture settings icon](../media/capture-settings-icon.msft.png)).

 1. Click **Enable advanced rendering instrumentation (slow)** to turn the setting on.
-Note that this setting adds more overhead for performance recordings so you should only leave it turned on if you need to record **Selector Stats** and other rendering information.
+Note that this setting adds more overhead for performance recordings, so you should only leave it turned on when you need to record **Selector Stats** and other rendering information.

 1. Click **Record** and run the scenario you want to improve for your website or app.